Near Burketown in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Augusta County.
 Area 1006 square miles.
 Formed in 1738 from Orange and named for Augusta, Princess of Wales and mother of George III.
 Originally it included a large part of the Middle West.
 President Woodrow Wilson was born in Staunton.

 Erected 1929 by Conservation and Development Commission.
 (Marker Number Z-171.)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Sheridan's Last Raid (approx. 2.2 miles away); Bridgewater College (approx. 3.4 miles away); Future Farmers of America (approx. 3.7 miles away); Salem Evangelical Lutheran Church The Alexander Mack Memorial Library (approx. 4.7 miles away); Bridgewater (approx. 5 miles away); a different marker also named Bridgewater (approx. 5 miles away); a different marker also named Rockingham County / Augusta County (approx. 5.4 miles away).
+At least 8 other markers Contentment (approx. 1.8 miles away); Sheridan's Last Raid (approx. 2.2 miles away); Bridgewater College (approx. 3.4 miles away); Future Farmers of America (approx. 3.7 miles away); Salem Evangelical Lutheran Church (approx. 3.7 miles away); The Alexander Mack Memorial Library (approx. 4.7 miles away); Bridgewater (approx. 5 miles away); a different marker also named Bridgewater (approx. 5 miles away).

 Credits.
 This page was last revised on August 1, 2020.
 It was originally submitted on October 11, 2008, by J. J. Prats of Powell, Ohio.
 This page has been viewed 920 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on October 11, 2008, by J. J. Prats of Powell, Ohio.